cran/RIA/README.md

     function of the *oro.dicom* package.
 If *load_nifti* is used the image loading is done by the *readNIfTI* function of the *oro.nifti* package, while the function *read.nrrd* is used from the *nat* package in case *load_nrrd* is used.
+The package needs to be installed if not initially available.
 For images saved in numpy arrays, one can use the *load_npy* function.
 Be aware that, reticulate needs to be installed with a working [python](https://www.python.org) and [numpy](https://numpy.org)